 The asbestos fibers in the lungs of smokers are the primary cause of their pulmonary disease

 Thereby, when asbestos exposure is the cause, lung cancer will take between 10 and 50 years to develop, as asbestos fibers gradually produce inflammation and tissue scarring to the lungs.
-Nevertheless, regardless of whether you are a smoker or not, if you developed a disease that has a causal relation with asbestos exposure, you are still eligible for compensation, as asbestos is the primary culprit behind your diagnosis.
+Nevertheless, regardless of whether you are a smoker or not, if you developed cancer that has a causal relationship with asbestos exposure, you are still eligible for compensation, as asbestos is the primary culprit behind your diagnosis.
 Smoking only contributes to the development of your disease.

 We provide quality legal assistance to smokers injured by asbestos exposure

 Our attorneys, who specialize in toxic exposure cases, will recover the maximum compensation you qualify for within the shortest time possible.
 Finally, it is worthy of note that our law firm works on a contingency fee basis, which means that you do not have to pay our attorneys anything unless they recover compensation for you.